 In Annex C.5.1, specification for presence of SEI messages are also satisfied when those messages (or some subset of them) are conveyed to decoders (or to the HRD) by other means not specified by this Recommendation | International Standard.
 When present in the bitstream, SEI messages shall obey the syntax and semantics specified in subclauses 7.3.2.9.1 and this annex.
 When the content of an SEI message is conveyed for the application by some means other than presence within the bitstream, the representation of the content of the SEI message is not required to use the same syntax specified in this annex.
 For the purpose of counting bits, only the appropriate bits that are actually present in the bitstream are counted.

 D.1 SEI payload syntax

+D.1.1 Buffering period SEI message syntax